-People in France have for several months had to show either proof of vaccination or a negative COVID-19 test to enter venues such as cinemas and cafes and use trains.
-But with Delta and Omicron variant infections surging, the government decided to drop the test option in the new bill.
+People in France already have to show either proof of vaccination or a negative test to enter restaurants and bars and use inter-regional trains.
+But with Omicron infections surging, parliament is debating legislation that will drop the test option.